 For some avid bleach users, it is possible that the bleach will begin to eat away at your tooth enamel and expose the dentin, leaving your teeth exposed to further risks.
 It is important for patients to have realistic expectations when applying for teeth whitening with their cosmetic dentist.

 A cosmetic dentist should always let you know of any potential risks involved with teeth bleaching before proceeding with treatment.
-If you are interested in learning more about teeth bleaching or wish to schedule an appointment, contact Dr. Ken Siegel at his dental office today.
+If you are interested in learning more about teeth bleaching or wish to schedule an appointment, call Dr. Ken Siegel at (610) 272-0828 today.